 Throughout the course of the year the Department of Theology and Religious Studies hosts a variety of opportunities for students, faculty, theologians and often the public, to attend lectures and events on popular topics.

 Religion is central to our understanding of complex issues such as culture, politics, race and gender relations, historical events, law, science and technology, and environmental responsibility and sustainability to name a few.
-We offer public lectures—inviting everyone to hear the dialogue among theology, religion, and culture that are intertwined through important issues of our time, both locally and globally.
+We offer an invitation to hear the dialogue among theology, religion, and culture that are intertwined through important issues of our time, both locally and globally.
 Expect them to be provocative topics where faith and culture intersect.

-Massimo Faggioli, PhD, and Mark Graham, PhD, both professors in the Department of Theology and Religious Studies, co-chair the University’s Task Force on the Sexual Abuse Crisis in the Catholic Church.
 Prominent experts from around the world have joined the conversation here at Villanova to better understand the root causes of the crisis and how to keep children safe from abuse.
-Upcoming events and recordings of prior engagements are available at Office of the President website.
+Details about the Task Force can be found on the Office of the President website.
+Recordings and descriptions of prior lectures offered through this series are also available.

-Colloquia offer an opportunity for graduate students and faculty to hear the research of our students and faculty and the lively exchange of ideas that ensues.
-Conversations open to the community will be posted here.
+These forums offer an opportunity for graduate students and faculty to hear the research of our department members and the lively exchange of ideas that ensues.
+Conversations and guest speaker presentations open to the community will be posted here.